 Column (8) examines heterogeneity in litigation rates between dSEPs and control patents.
 Once again, we see considerable variation across SSOs.
 The difference in litigation probabilities between Control and SSO Patents is largest at ANSI, where there is a 12.9 percentage point increase in litigation.
-The gap is smaller at IETF, where one third of the commitments are royalty-free, and at ETSI, where mandatory specific disclosure presumably yields a higher rate of ex post nonessentiality.
+The gap is smaller at IETF, where one third of the commitments are royalty-free, and at ETSI, where a mandatory specific disclosure may lead to weaker patents and a lower rate of ex post technical essentiality.